serg29git/shell/README.md

-whereami - know your shell (if you havent already)
+shell - know your shell.

-has an intercative installer
+comes with an installer

-says your shell in one word
-kinda uselss if you thing about it
+nothing else to write sorry